-Adamic Noahic Abrahamic New
+Adamic Mosaic New Covenant

-Palestinian Mosaic Davidic
+Palestinian Abrahamic Noahic Davidic

-The Entire Message of the Bible - Using both the OT & NT, the elder candidate should be able to articulate the over-arching message of the entire Bible-either in essay form of 1,000 words or in a single 30-minute sermon.

-Chronology of the Bible - Candidate should be able to arrange the books of the Bible in historical order.
+- The Entire Message of the Bible Using both the OT & NT, the elder candidate should be able to articulate the overarching message of the entire Bible in an essay form of 1,000 words or in a thirty-minute sermon. - Chronology of the Bible Candidate should be able to arrange the books of the Bible in historical order.